SIGTechnologies/sigtech-python/client_based_interaction.md

 object_id = rfs.object_id
 print(f'object id : {object_id}')

-# Query the status of your Rolling Futures Strategy object using its objectId
+# Query the status of your rolling futures strategy object using its objectId
 object_state = client.query_object(session_id, object_id)
 print(f'object state : {object_state}')

 # Wait until the "status" of your objectId is "SUCCEEDED"
 rfs.wait_for_object_status()

-# Retrieve the history of your Rolling Futures Strategy
+# Retrieve the history of your rolling futures strategy using its objectId
 history = client.data.history.get(
     session_id=session_id,
     object_id=object_id).history